Policy: Use of Alcoholic Beverages and Prohibition of Other Drugs

 Hoos in Recovery — An association of University undergraduate and graduate students, staff, faculty, and alumni in recovery from alcoholism or addiction.
 The group meets twice monthly (HoosInRecovery@virginia.edu or 924-5276).

 B. Consultation and Treatment

-Approval to use alcohol at an event on University property or at a University function involving University of Virginia students requires approval a minimum of one week in advance in writing from the Vice President for Student Affairs.
-Please submit the Approval Request for Use of Alcoholic Beverages form.
-[Refer to Forms page for additional guidance.]
+Approval to use alcohol at an event on University property or at a University function involving University of Virginia students requires approval a minimum of one week in advance in writing from the Vice President and Chief Student Affairs Officer or designee.
+Please submit the Approval Request for Use of Alcohol Beverages form to request approval.

 |Major Category:||Students and Student Programs|

 |Approved By, Date:||Policy Review Committee, 04/04/05|

 |Revision History:||Updated 6/4/14, 11/6/12, 9/14/10, 10/8/08, 10/1/07.|

 |Supersedes (previous policy):||Sale of Alcoholic Beverages VII.F.3 and the 2004-05 Drug and Alcohol Policy.|